yukimayuli-gmz/lpnet/README.md

 ## Installation

-If be failed to install the package online, please try download it and install locally.
+Only for Windows.
+Download the binary package (lpnet_0.1.0.zip) for install and install the package locally.

 ## Reference